Input 146.130 MHz

 Since the move, the 146.73 repeater has been able to return to

 carrier squelch access, as the interference is gone!
-However, the
+On January 30,

 A VERY SPECIAL "THANK YOU" to WGSN-FM, New Life 90.7 radio, for their support of WB4GBI repeaters!

 The photos below show the 146.73 in its home atop English Mountain!

 in getting to the tower site!!!
 Welcome to a winter wonderland on

 English Mountain!
 There is often snow on the ground at this site, even

 crew from Tower Services of Chattanooga, who have installed numerous

 Here you see the antenna farm within which

 This repeater is dedicated to the memory of